8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 Let’s look at an example.

-With self-serve mobile analytics tools like Mixpanel, non-technical team members can easily run analyses, gather insights, and come up with their own ideas to test.
+With self-serve mobile analytics solutions like Mixpanel, non-technical team members can easily run analyses, gather insights, and come up with their own ideas to test.

 More insights mean more ideas, more optimization, and a better product overall.